palmdrop/planck/README.md

 # TODO
 - [X] use the repeat key: https://docs.qmk.fm/#/feature_repeat_key
-- [ ] add dual function for extended thumb keys
+- [X] add dual function for extended thumb keys
 - [ ] try this https://docs.qmk.fm/#/feature_advanced_keycodes?id=alt-escape-for-alt-tab
 - [X] macros on the fly by "recording" a keysequence, then executing that using command?
+- [ ] disable caps lock with escape
 - [ ] switch to https://qmk.github.io/qmk_distro_wsl/
   * compilation without WSL is way too slow